PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One3.md

 “A cow?”
 Jack challenged incredulous.
 Jack looked around the sky and contained chortles.

-“Come on.” said Kim and took firm steps towards the village hubbub, his hand grabbing Tom as he moved.
+“Come on.” said Kim and took firm steps towards the greater village hubbub, his hand grabbing Tom as he darted.

-“No, wait!” said Jack, his interest in the pip confirmed.
+“No, wait!” barked Jack, his interest in the pip confirmed.

-Kim stopped but kept his grip on Tom, her jumper stretching as she turns to jack: “I've got three.”
+Kim stopped but kept his grip on Tom, her jumper stretching as she turns to jack: “I’ve got three.”

 “Ah!” said Jack as if this changed everything.
-“Three! why didn't you say so?”
+“Three! why didn’t you say so?”

-Kim wasn't so convinced.
-He moved again to leave, pulling Tom with him.
+Kim was not convinced: he moved again to leave pulling Tom with him.

 “Alright, alright.
-The cow for the pips,” Jack negotiated, “but all three mind?”
+The cow for the pips,” Jack negotiated, “but all three of them.”

+SPULLING TUSTS